Operation Dawn 7

+Child soldiers on Iranian front (top left); Iranian soldier wearing a gas mask (top right); Port quarter view of USS Stark listing to port after being mistakenly struck by an Iraqi warplane (middle left); PMOI forces killed in Operation Mersad (middle right); Iraqi prisoners of war after the re-capture of Khorramshahr by Iranians (below left); ZU-23-2 being used by the Iranian Army (below right).

 Operation Dawn 7 (Operation Walfajr-7; Persian: عملیات والفجر 7) was an offensive launched by Iran during Iran–Iraq War.
 It was aborted after just a few days of fighting due to the specific conditions of the region/war, such as: releasing water at the region by the Iraqi forces, etc.

 The (military) code of the operation was "Ya Zahra" (یازهرا); and the considered operational areas were consisted of Chazabeh which was located in the distance of 110 km to the north west of Ahwaz and Chilat (Dehloran).
 (At the area of Zeid and Kooshk, where was located at the geographical location of --the north of-- Hosseinieh station.)

-Eventually, the determined operation which was planned to be done after the Operation Dawn-6, finally finished before beginning (as a specific situation and operation).
-Operation Dawn-7 went to the next step to perform the next operation --namely "Operation Dawn 8" (Operation Walfajr-8) on 9 February 1986 on the south fronts, located in Abadan (Faw).
+The operation, which had originally been planned to take place after Operation Operation Dawn-6, was ultimately completed before it even began, due to the specific circumstances of the operation.
+After Operation Dawn-7, the campaign proceeded to the next phase with Operation Dawn-8 (Operation Walfajr-8), which was launched on 9 February 1986 on the southern front in the Abadan (Faw) region.